fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 In the diagram, I have sorted the previous graph topologically.
 As long as none of the edges go backwards, we have a DAG.
 In general, if you are reading this, you should try to avoid graphs with cycles.
 It's a headache and you'll end up down a headscratching rabbit hole.
-It's also a good source of memory leaks if you haven't implemented your graph or tree in a certain fashion.
+It's also a good source of memory leaks if you haven't implemented your graph or tree in a certain way.

 <figure markdown>
 ![Image](../figures/computational_graph.png){ width="500" }